 Even as we all work remotely, we remain committed to helping you get the books you need.
 To that end, we have bought many of our highest-use print books as e-books; these are now available through our library catalog.

-- See our guide or watch this 3-minute video to learn how to find e-books in our catalog.
+- Watch this 3-minute video to learn how to find e-books in our catalog.

 - For help linking e-books from Canvas, contact firstname.lastname@example.org.